‘It just didn’t work’ – Rangnick’s Man Utd tactics questioned by Neville after he tinkers with lineup against Leicester - NewsBreak

 And Nev told Sky Sports: “I’m not sure that Bruno is that type of player at all.

-United have handed Fernandes a new five-year deal - more than doubling his weekly pay to £240,000.
+United have handed Fernandes a new five-year contract - more than doubling his weekly pay to £240,000.

+The Red Devils are struggling to get back into the top four.

+But Fernandes reacted to his new deal by saying: “From the moment that I joined Manchester United, I have had a special relationship with the club and our amazing fans.

 Comments / 0